Nature in the winter is good for your mental health

 There is a growing body of evidence that suggests time spent outdoors in nature boosts well-being and the strongest impact is on young people!

 Physically, being outdoors improves health because when you breathe fresh air, your body sends oxygen through the blood and allows the lungs to work at full capacity.
 Stepping outside and taking a few deep breaths can improve your mood and productivity.
-Being in the sunshine, even for a few minutes, can also help your body absorb Vitamin D which cab elevate one’s mood.
+Being in the sunshine, especially on a winter day, can also help your body absorb Vitamin D, which can elevate one’s mood.

 Another well-documented benefit of increased outdoor time is increased social interaction.
 Being outdoors can improve your mood, help you relax, reduce mental stress and increase your confidence levels, making it easier to interact with others.
 Having friends and meeting new people, in turn, has its own positive effect on mental health.